mleku/realy/cmd/lerproxy/README.md

 work with other implementations that calculate addrlen differently (i.e. by taking into account only `strlen(addr)` like Go, or even `UNIX_PATH_MAX`).

+Note also that static filesystem hosting requires a terminal `/` to work.

 ## systemd service file

 ```